Codecademy/docs/content/kotlin/concepts/strings/terms/filterNot/filterNot.md

 ---
 Title: '.filterNot()'
 Description: 'Returns all elements of the original sequence not present in the predicate.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'
 Tags:
   - 'Filter'
   - 'Collections'
-  - 'Kotlin'
+  - 'Strings'
 CatalogContent:
   - 'learn-kotlin'
   - 'paths/computer-science'